NorthStarUAS/Simulator/README.md

 For fluids people, the initial construction of this process is identical to Dynamic Mode Decomposition, except here we want to solve for the actual **A** matrix.
-DMD uses additional simplifications because it is primarily concerned with finding the eigenvalues and eigenvectors of the **A** matrix.
+DMD uses additional simplifications because it is primarily concerned with finding the leading eigenvalues and eigenvectors of the **A** matrix.

 ## States